-If you have anything of your own to put towards it, then that is, of course, a great way of getting the ball rolling.
-You should, however, ensure that you are not going to bankrupt yourself in doing so, and don’t give any more to it than you can afford to lose.
+If you have anything of your own to put towards it, then that is, of course, a better way of getting the ball rolling.
+You should, however, ensure that you are not going to bankrupt yourself in doing so and don’t give any more to it than you can afford to lose.

-Think of it like investment, or gambling, and make sure that you are happy with what of your own you put into it first.
-If you do, however, you might be able to get your business started in a strong way, so this could be worth doing.
+Think of it like an investment or gambling, and make sure that you are happy with what you put into it first.